UC Berkeley is the world’s premier public university, according to the annual rankings by US News & World Report.

-Strengthen your technical expertise with coursework in your specified engineering concentration, chosen from among 23 fields in new and emerging technologies taught by world renown faculty.
-Apply your technical expertise to a real world issue through the capstone project.
+Strengthen your technical expertise with coursework in your specified engineering concentration, chosen from over 23 fields in new and emerging technologies taught by world renown faculty.
+Apply your technical expertise to a real world issue through the Capstone project.

 The MEng degree places strong emphasis on both engineering and entrepreneurship in the broadest aspects of bioengineering, preparing students for executive level roles.
 Capstone projects within this concentration have the potential of leading to technological and commercial innovations, specifically in renown Berkeley Bioengineering fields such as micro-electromechanical systems (MEMS), systems and synthetic biology, and biomaterials.

 Regarded as the #1 Civil and Environmental Engineering graduate program in the nation, our CEE provides unsurpassed training, research and service.
 There are two concentrations offered:

 More information about Civil & Environmental Engineering.